mrbuilder1961/ChatPatches/README.md

 - Can I re-upload this mod elsewhere?
   - No, unless you have explicit permission from me (OBro1961), modify the mod in an undisputable way, or any download links used direct to one of the official pages (see above).
 If you're unsure, message me on Discord (@obro1961) about it.
-- How do I do X?
+- How do I do XYZ?
   - If the answer you're looking for isn't anywhere here or in the config, check the **#Help** section located below.
   - If you still can't find it, ask in the [Discord](https://discord.gg/3MqBvNEyMz)!